-- Infrastructure aspects. - o It is highly desirable that a model performs well on most of the most powerful HPCs available.
-In practice, this requires that the code is parallelised (using domain decomposition with MPI and/or OpenMP), is not excessively memory bound (particularly on CPU machines), and supports the low-level parallel processing required by GPUs.
-This requires analysis of the scalability and portability of the code as well as the restartability and reproducibility of the numerical ocean model solution. - Workflow tools can support proper monitoring of the computing process workflow and facilitate troubleshooting as well as scalability of the operational configuration. - o the network is an essential element in the infrastructure of an operational chain, it must allow an effective link between the distribution centres upstream and downstream of the production centres. - Storage must be linked to the HPC centre to ensure effective back-up of production and enable production to be restarted if necessary. - Interfaces.
-To appropriately handle the spatio-temporal scale of the ocean process that requires reproduction, the following is necessary: - Select a proper state-of-the-art option for subgrid scale parameterization: if the option is incompatible, the model should be able to generate an error message and stop. - O Use state-of-the-art bathymetries for the setup of new configurations.
-The user should also be able to use and specify smoothing techniques that can be applied to avoid model instabilities, whereas taking into account the topographical peculiarities that can play a fundamental role especially in coastal models. - Specify time-varying river inflows (i.e., discharges, nutrients) as inputs, generated from climatologies or from real-time data (e.g., from observations). - Specify surface fluxes of momentum, heat, and freshwater and ancillary data such as surface temperatures and surface wave fields. - Couple the model to models of other physical systems (e.g., atmospheric, sea-ice or wave models) through one or more of the standard coupling systems (e.g., OASIS, US system, etc.); in some cases (like with waves and sea-ice) alternative or ad-hoc coupling approaches should be provided. - Run biogeochemical (BGC) models as part of the overall integration (on-line coupling) or generate data to run the BGC model in off-line mode.
+- effective link between the distribution centers upstream and downstream of the production centers. - Storage must be linked to the HPC center to ensure effective back-up of production and enable production to be restarted if necessary. - Interfaces.
+To appropriately handle the spatiotemporal scale of the ocean process that requires reproduction, the following steps are necessary. - Select a proper state-of-the-art option for subgridscale parameterization: if the option is incompatible, the model should be able to generate an error message and stop. - Use state-of-the-art bathymetries for the setup of new configurations.
+The user should also be able to use and specify smoothing techniques that can be applied to avoid model instabilities while also taking into account the topographical peculiarities that can play a fundamental role, especially in coastal models. - Specify time-varying river inflows (i.e., discharges, nutrients) as inputs, generated from climatologies or from real-time data (e.g., from observations). - Specify surface fluxes of momentum, heat, and freshwater and ancillary data such as surface temperatures and surface wave fields. - Couple the model to models of other physical systems (e.g., atmospheric, sea ice, or wave models)

+- through one or more of the standard coupling systems (e.g., OASIS, US system); in some cases (like with waves and sea ice) alternative or ad hoc coupling approaches should be provided. - Run biogeochemical (BGC) models as part of the overall integration (on line coupling) or generate data to run the BGC model in offline mode. - Interface the ocean model with data assimilation systems. - Generate restart and diagnostic files in a flexible manner. - Design and documentation.
+To meet quality assurance requirements, it is highly desirable that the model - has a clear design, - has a well-chosen modularity, - is easily readable, - is written in a familiar language (such as Fortran90 or Python), - has a user guide and a developer guide, and - can be further developed without excessive effort. - Sustained support.
+The model needs to be sustainably supported by a lead agency, a consortium of agencies, a committed user community, or a combination of the above.
+This support should aim to ensure the following.